England: Yorkshire Dales

 Day 4 - Hebden to Kettlewell

-An easy walk, both in terms of terrain and navigation, and shorter than yesterday’s!
+An easy walk, both in terms of terrain and navigation!
 Firstly, the pretty riverside walk to Grassington (you might see kingfishers en route).
 Spend time in this famously lovely village, before heading away from the River Wharfe for a few hours to walk on the Dales Way through a range of ancient landscapes – semi-moorland, remote dales and a beautifully-viewed descent to Kettlewell, nestling picturesquely in the Wharfe valley.
 (Easy-medium: 3½ hrs, 15 km, CUSs 300m)

 Day 5 - Kettlewell to Malham